-Medical and health data, including clinical data, clinical trials etc., are a type of sensitive data.
+Health and medical data, including clinical data and clinical trials are a type of sensitive data.

-There are privacy issues to consider when a researcher wants to access or share medical and health data.
+There are privacy issues to consider when a researcher wants to access or share health and medical data.
 The consideration of ownership, ethical issues, and legislation can be daunting.
 The good news is that sensitive data that has been de-identified can be shared.
-Here are some examples:

-- Openly shared de-identified data e.g. Pregnancy and Lifestyle Study
+- Openly shared de-identified data such as the Pregnancy and Lifestyle Study

 - Mediated access, where someone wanting to use the data has to apply to the owner of the data, giving their reasons for use, such as the Australian Longitudinal Study on Women’s Health (ALSWH) and the Epidemiology of chronic ankle problems in the community dataset.

 Advice on sharing sensitive medical data

 ANDS has comprehensive Guides giving practical advice and exploring ethical considerations around publishing and sharing sensitive data.
 These Guides will assist clinical researchers, and those who support them, to de-identify and publish sensitive data with confidence.
 See these resources on the right hand side of this page.